caetano-dev/HackerNewsBot/README.md

 ```env
 TOKEN=<TOKEN>
 ```
-Now, you can go to `api.js` and change the relevant topics in the array.
+Now you can go to `topics.json` and change the relevant topics in the array.
 By default, the topics are: `privacy, hack, linux, golang, hacker, malware, exploit, leak, CIA, NSA, hacked, breaches, breached, security, OSINT, leaked, GNU, free and open source, open source`.

 install packages:
 ```